andwele/sequelizedBurger/16-testing/1-Class-Content/16.2/Activities/4-Disemvowel/Instructions.md

   * What different formats can this sort of input take?

   * What _don't_ we expect?
-What should happen in this case? _Hint_: Just come up with something reasonable.
-We're not going to make you guess how we handled errors, so you don't have to write a test for this.
+What should happen in this case?

   * When you think you're done, explain to your partner why the test you've written totally describes `disemvowel`.